 SEER, or Seasonal Energy Efficiency Ratio, measures the cooling efficiency.
 The higher the SEER rating, the more efficient the system will be.
 All ductless heat pumps should have a SEER rating of at least 13.

 Ductless heat pumps are often operated via remote control, saving you the annoyance of getting up and walking to the wall unit every time you’d like your home warmer or cooler.
 That said, there are plenty of other options available, from the basic thermostat that’s populated homes for decades to Wi-Fi enabled devices that allow control from your smart device.

 Sometimes the more modern options will include energy-usage statistics, enabling you to see in real-time how much energy (and money) you’re saving.

 GET YOUR DUCTLESS HEAT PUMP TODAY

 If you’re looking for an HVAC company in Oregon, contact The Heat Pump Store today.
 Our in-depth knowledge of energy-efficient ductless systems best suit Pacific Northwest allows us to help you determine which system is best for you and your home.
-Contact us today at 503-606-9165 to take the first step towards an energy-efficient home!
+Contact us online today or call 1-877-325-4178 to take the first step towards an energy-efficient home!